tuskyapp/Tusky/README.md

 This is an android client for [Mastodon, a GNU Social-compatible microblogging server](https://mastodon.social).
 Presently, it is in active development and its current state does not represent the features or design of the final program.

+It is currently available for alpha testing on the [Tusky Google Play store page](https://play.google.com/store/apps/details?id=com.keylesspalace.tusky).

 Also, [my mastodon account is Vavassor@mastodon.social](https://mastodon.social/users/Vavassor).

 ## Building